Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Wondrous

-**Haste**: The cooldowns of your runes and items are reduced by 6 seconds.
+**Charges**: This item has 2 charges and regains all charges when you finish a long rest.

-**Health**: You gain maximum hit points equal to your hit dice.
+**Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-_You gain +2 to you Constitution saving throws_
+_You gain +2 to your constitution score_

 ---